-We want you to have the best possible experience when selling with Anderson & Garland Ltd. You will find our staff helpful and courteous.
+We want you to have the best possible experience when selling at auction with Anderson & Garland Ltd. You will find our staff helpful and courteous.
 We aim to make selling as easy as possible.

 If you have not sold with us before, we suggest you read the following frequently asked questions.
 Contrary to popular belief, selling through auction is a very straightforward procedure.
 If you require advice or guidance, please do not hesitate to contact us (you can email firstname.lastname@example.org, call us or use our contact form).